Technological guide to the production of lemonades based on micro emulsions of CO2 extracts (part 1)

 This technological instruction applies to the production of non-alcoholic carbonated beverages based on water-soluble microemulsions of CO2 extracts, produced under the production conditions of Biozevtika, intended for use as bulk non-alcoholic beverages.

-Soft drinks based on microemulsions of CO2 extracts are made in accordance with GOST 28188-2014 and recipes.
+Soft drinks based on microemulsions of CO2 extracts are made in accordance with G 28188-2014 and recipes.

 1. Properties of the end product